 Overall, it’s incredibly important that your Shopify Experts Profile looks professional and appears credible to merchants.
 If you implement some of the tips listed above, you’ll be well on your way to building trust and business within the Shopify Experts Marketplace.

 Want to learn more about becoming a Shopify Expert?
-Reach out to Partner Priority Support or to your Growth Coach and find out what you can do to get listed.
+Reach out to Partner Priority Support or to your Partner Manager and find out what you can do to get listed.